daisyzhou/kijiproject.github.com/_posts/userguides/express/DEVEL/2012-01-01-running-jobs.md

 ---
 ##DRAFT##

 There are two ways to run KijiExpress logic: compiled into Jobs or in the KijiExpress language shell (REPL).

 ### Running Compiled Jobs

 KijiExpress programs are written in Scala with KijiExpress libraries included as dependencies.
 The Kiji project includes configuration for Maven that eases building these Scala files into runnable Java JARs.
-You can choose to compile KijiExpress Scala files with whatever system you are comfortable with; see Build Tools for setting up the Kiji project dependencies.
+You can choose to compile KijiExpress Scala files with whatever system you are comfortable with; see KijiExpress Setup for setting up the Kiji project dependencies.

 To produce KijiExpress code that can be compiled: